Skip to content

 The following voicemail settings are available:

 • PIN Code: Enter the pin code of the related voicemail.
-The pin code is required for accessing the voicemail box via the call from the external phone number.
+The pin code is required for accessing the voicemail box via a call from an external phone number.
 The user is dialing the specific phone number, entering the pin code, and getting access to the voicemail.

-To receive email notifications about new voicemail messages, mark the “Enable Email notification” checkbox.
+To receive email notifications about new voicemail messages, check the “Enable Email notification” box.

-To receive a voicemail via email as an attachment, mark the “Send Recording in the attachment” checkbox.
-This option will be displayed if the “Enable Email Notification” checkbox is marked.
+To receive a voicemail via email as an attachment, check the “Send Recording in the attachment” box.
+This option will be displayed if the “Enable Email Notification” box is checked.

 Click the “Save” button to complete the settings.